datarobot-oss/custom-models-action/README.md

   [Using Workflows in GitHub](https://docs.github.com/en/actions/using-workflows) )

-In order to successfully use the DataRobot custom inference model GitHub action the following should be embedded in the GitHub workflow definition:
+In order to successfully use the DataRobot custom models GitHub action the following should be embedded in the GitHub workflow definition:

 1. The action should be run upon two events: `pull_request` and `push`.
 Therefore, the following should be set::